-- c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation. - 6.
+- b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit. - c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or custodial fund additions, are not also responsible for collecting cash, unless another employee/official verifies the reconciliation. - 6.
 Procedure: Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe that the bond or insurance policy for theft was enforced during the fiscal period. - 7.
+Observe that the bond or insurance policy for theft was in force during the fiscal period. - 7.
 Procedures: Randomly select two deposit dates for each of the five bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
 Obtain supporting documentation for each of the ten deposits and: - a) Observe that receipts are sequentially pre-numbered. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - c) Trace the deposit slip total to the actual deposit per the bank statement. - d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than ten miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - e) Trace the actual deposit per the bank statement to the general ledger.